-The Issuer is directly and indirectly subject to inherent risks arising from general economic conditions in the UK and other economies, particularly the eurozone and the state of the global financial markets both generally and as it specifically affects financial institutions.
-For nearly five years, the global economy and the global financial system have experienced a period of significant turbulence and uncertainty.
-The very severe dislocation of the financial markets around the world that began in August 2007 and significantly worsened in 2008 triggered widespread problems at many commercial banks, investment banks, insurance companies, building societies and other financial and related institutions in the UK and around the world.
+The Issuer is directly and indirectly subject to inherent risks arising from general economic conditions in the UK and other economies, particularly the eurozone, and the state of the global financial markets both generally and as they specifically affect financial institutions.
+Since mid-2008, the global economy and the global financial system have experienced a period of significant turbulence and uncertainty.
+The severe dislocation of the financial markets around the world that began in August 2007 and worsened significantly in mid-2008 triggered widespread problems at many commercial banks, investment banks, insurance companies, building societies and other financial and related institutions in the UK and around the world.
 The dislocation severely impacted general levels of liquidity, the availability of credit and the terms on which credit is available.
-This crisis in the financial markets led the UK Government and other governments to inject liquidity into the financial system and take other forms of action relating to financial institutions aimed at both supporting the sector and providing confidence to the market.
+This crisis in the financial markets led the UK Government (the Government) and other governments to inject liquidity into the financial system and take other forms of action relating to financial institutions, including bank recapitalisations and the provision of government guarantees for certain types of funding, aimed at both supporting the sector and providing confidence to the market.

 These market dislocations were also accompanied by recessionary conditions and trends in the UK and many economies around the world.
-The widespread deterioration in the UK and other economies around the world adversely affected, among other things, consumer confidence, levels of unemployment, the state of the housing market, the commercial real estate sector, bond markets, equity markets, counterparty risk, inflation, the availability and cost of credit, transaction volumes, the liquidity of the global financial markets and market interest rates, which in turn had, and continues to have, a material adverse effect on the Issuer's business, operating results, financial conditions and prospects.
+The widespread deterioration in these economies around the world adversely affected, among other things, consumer confidence, levels of unemployment, the state of the housing market, the commercial real estate ('CRE') sector, bond markets, equity markets, counterparty risk, inflation, the availability and cost of credit, transaction volumes in wholesale and retail markets, the liquidity of the global financial markets and market interest rates, which in turn had, and continues to have, a material adverse effect on the Issuer's business, operating results, financial conditions and prospects.

 Although there have been periods where market conditions have generally improved, recent developments, particularly in the eurozone, have demonstrated that there continues to be significant uncertainty.
-From April 2010 to date, financial markets have been periodically negatively impacted by ongoing fears surrounding the large sovereign debts and/or fiscal deficits of several countries in Europe (primarily Greece, Ireland, Italy, Portugal and Spain (GIIPS)) and the possibility of one or more defaults on sovereign debt.
-In 2011 and 2012 to date, concerns relating to Greece, Italy and Spain have been particularly high, and the ongoing sovereign debt crisis across Europe continues to significantly impact the market.
+From April 2010 to date, financial markets have periodically been negatively impacted by ongoing fears surrounding the large sovereign debts and/or fiscal deficits of several countries in Europe (primarily Greece, Ireland, Italy, Portugal and Spain (GIIPS) and more recently Cyprus) and the possibility of one or more defaults on sovereign debt and the risk of contagion to other more stable countries throughout and beyond the eurozone remains.
+This is, in part, because a significant number of financial institutions throughout Europe have substantial exposures to sovereign debt issued by nations, in particular GIIPS, which are under considerable financial pressure.
+Should any of these nations default on their debt, or experience a significant widening of credit spreads, major financial institutions and banking systems throughout Europe could be destabilised, resulting in the further spread of the ongoing economic crisis.

-The sovereign debt crisis in Europe, which in recent months has further intensified and spread beyond GIIPS, has been adversely affecting the ability of countries throughout the eurozone to raise capital and the cost thereof, and the uncertainty of how this may be resolved, has led to an increase in the cost of funding.
-While the initial impact of this increase has been felt in the wholesale markets in the UK, there has been a consequent increase in the cost of retail funding, with greater competition in a savings market which is growing slowly by historical standards.
-In the absence of a swift resolution of the crisis, this situation is likely to persist for the medium term, or might deteriorate further if the future of the eurozone is not secured.
+Moreover, the sovereign debt crisis in Europe has periodically adversely affected the ability of countries throughout the eurozone to raise capital and the cost thereof, and the uncertainty of how this may be resolved has led to an increase in the general cost of funding.
+The initial impact of this was felt in the wholesale markets, though there was a consequent increase in the cost of retail funding, with greater competition in a savings market which is growing slowly by historical standards.
+In the absence of a permanent resolution of the eurozone crisis, conditions could continue to deteriorate.